Return to Redox menu

-In truth, the four sulfurs would have a total of +10 oxidation and each would be a whole value.
+In truth, the four sulfurs would have a total of +10 oxidation number and each oxidation number on the four atoms would be a whole value.
 For example, if three S were each +2 and one S was a +4, this would total up to +10.
 Chemical substances do not have fractional oxidation numbers.

 Four oxygens gives a total of −8 in oxidation number.